All you need to know to grow your offline business in the digital

 • Mobile-Friendliness: With over 55% of global web traffic falling on mobile devices, don’t even think about going online if your website isn’t optimized for mobile.

 • Security: Make sure hackers and cyber thieves can’t get access to user data.
+You can ensure that by incorporating various tools that protect your data (ex. password managers such as NordPass)

 Launching an ad and getting a user to click is just half the job.
 The post-click experience has to be seamless up to the moment of purchase.